Cyprus

 Charitable contributions to approved charities (with receipts) are deductible.

-Also deductible for PIT purposes, subject to an overall maximum deduction of 1/5 of the chargeable income, are the total of life insurance premiums (the deductible annual life insurance premium is restricted to 7% of the insured amount), employee contributions to the social insurance fund, individual pension, provident fund contributions (the deductible pension/provident fund contribution is restricted to 10% of remuneration), employee medical fund contributions (the deductible medical fund contribution is restricted to 1.5% of remuneration), and employee contributions to GHS (see General Health System in the Other taxes section for more information).
+Also deductible for PIT purposes, subject to an overall maximum deduction of 1/5 of the chargeable income, are the total of life insurance premiums and permanent or partial incapacity (the deductible annual insurance premium is restricted to 7% of the insured amount), employee contributions to the social insurance fund, individual pension, provident fund contributions (the deductible pension/provident fund contribution is restricted to 10% of remuneration), employee medical fund contributions (the deductible medical fund contribution is restricted to 2% of total incomes subject to income tax), and employee contributions to GHS (see General Health System in the Other taxes section for more information).

 Business deductions